Oxygeeeen/Oxygeeeen/README.md

 <details>
   <summary><h3>👨‍💻 Abdul's Coding Journey</h3></summary>

-  My coding journey kicked off at the age of 13 when I joined an after-school training with my friends on web development and graphic design in grade 10.
-Inspired by my elder brother, now a successful Data Intelligence Expert [@Nestle](https://www.nestle.com/), I eagerly delved into learning Python the following year.
-The impact of that after-school training was profound, and my father, recognizing my passion, bought me my first laptop—an HP—marking a significant turning point.
+  My coding journey kicked off at the age of 13 when I joined an after-school training with my friends on web development and graphic design in grade-10.
+Inspired by my elder brother, Data Intelligence Expert [@Nestle](https://www.nestle.com/), I eagerly delved into learning Python the following year.
+The impact of that after-school training was profound, and my father, recognizing my passion, bought me my first laptop, an HP 🎁

-  Even at the age of 14, while learning Python with my brother, I started earning freelance money on some college students' coding assignments and enterprise web/graphics design projects.
+  Even at age 14, while learning Python with my bro, I started making freelance money on some college students' coding assignments and enterprises' web/graphics design projects.
 What captivated me about programming and tech as a whole was the idea of being a young kid, sitting in my apartment, and having the power to control things far beyond my immediate surroundings.

-  Now, as I progress in my career, I am committed to pushing the boundaries of innovation, eagerly embracing the unknown, with the goal of leaving behind a trail of exceptional user experiences—an extraordinary journey of shaping the future, one line of code at a time.
+  Now, as I progress in my career, I am committed to pushing the boundaries of innovation, eagerly embracing the unknown 🌍, with the goal of leaving behind a trail of exceptional user experiences—an extraordinary journey of shaping the future, one line of code at a time.

   Let's create something amazing together! 💻✨
 </details>